1. 3DS Blog

 Virtual twins help teams test and refine products digitally before committing to physical prototypes or production decisions.
 For products such as consumer power tools, electric bicycles and baby gear, virtual twins can help teams evaluate performance, manufacturability, materials and design trade-offs earlier.

-Preparation should start now to eliminate the delays and risk caused by incomplete or siloed data.
+Preparation should start now to eliminate the delays and risks caused by incomplete or siloed data.
 By implementing digital continuity today, manufacturers can simplify workflows, improve visibility and give teams better information to make decisions before issues occur.

 Stay up to date